cb109/sublime3dsmax/README.md

 How to setup in Sublime
 ------------------
 There are two available commands: **send_file_to_max** and **send_selection_to_max**.
-Sending files will check if they are maxscript files.
+Sending files will check if they are maxscript files (*.ms, *.mcr).

 Edit your **Key Bindings - User** file and bind to any key you like (I mimic the MAXScript Listener keys here):